Lalla22/LA-Crime-and-Arrest-Data-Science-Project-Hack4LA-/README.md

 - Data provided by Los Angeles Police Department.
 - Dataset Owners (LAPD OpenData)
 ### Crime Data
  - This dataset reflects incidents of crime in the City of Los Angeles from 2010 - 2019.
 This data is transcribed from original crime reports that are typed on paper and therefore there may be some inaccuracies within the data.
-Some location fields with missing data are noted as (0°, 0°).Address fields are only provided to the nearest hundred block in order to maintain privacy.
+Some location fields with missing data are noted as (0°, 0°).
+Address fields are only provided to the nearest hundred block in order to maintain privacy.
    - Records

          Rows: 2.12M